A strict regard for the truth

 During the course of such proceedings, both parties are required to set out their financial position as it is at that time and how each expects it might develop in the mid-term future.
 Once the initial exchange of information has taken place, written questions can be raised, provided that the questions are approved by the court and are directly relevant to the issues to be decided.
 Again, scrupulously honest replies must be given to such questions, which are treated as being part of the evidence to the court.

-In this case the Supreme Court decided that the wife was entitled to reopen her case.
+The Supreme Court decided that the wife was entitled to reopen her case.
 One of the judges pointed out that it would be entirely wrong, even though the parties had reached a settlement, for the wife to receive a much lesser sum than she would have done if the husband had been honest.
 It would offend any reasonable sense of justice if the husband was permitted to benefit from his dishonesty.

 If you think that you have been affected in the ways mentioned in this piece, you are recommended to take good legal advice as soon as possible.